Comments: 1-15, 16-30, 31-45, 46-60, 61-75, 76-90, 91-95

 Oh, I feel much better now.

-I have just bought 2001 Skoda Fabia done less than 20,000 miles and it has same steering problems (Inconsistent weighting of steering) as others on this forum so I went to a local garage and the proprietor said he had just serviced a similar low mileage Fabia the owner of which had the same problem.
+I have just bought 2001 Skoda Fabia that had done less than 20,000 miles and it has the same steering problems (Inconsistent weighting of steering) as others on this forum, so I went to a local garage and the proprietor said he had just serviced a similar low mileage Fabia, which had the same problem.
 She had taken the car to the skoda dealer who tested the car and told her it was nothing unusual and she should learn to live with it.
 I went myself, the receptionist denied any problems with fabia steering and suggested I pay £68 for them to look at it.
-I declined their generous offer and are going to dispose of this seemingly unreliable car.
+I declined their generous offer and am going to dispose of this seemingly unreliable car.